EXTERNAL WALL INSULATION

 What fire-classification rules apply to EWI insulation in the UK?

-Fire requirements follow the building's height, use, and the applicable fire strategy under Approved Document B, with the Building Safety Act adding further duties on higher-risk buildings.
+Fire requirements follow the building's height, use, and applicable fire strategy under current Approved Document B guidance, with the Building Safety Act adding further duties on higher-risk buildings.
 Graphite EPS at Euroclass E is typically acceptable on residential buildings below 18 metres with approved fire-barrier detailing, while mineral wool at Euroclass A1 is the standard route where the fire strategy requires non-combustible insulation.
-Confirming the classification with the designer and Building Control at design stage avoids costly substitutions once boards are on site.
+Confirming the classification with the designer and Building Control at design stage avoids substitutions once boards are on site.

 How many mechanical fixings does an EWI wall need per square metre?

-UK practice typically uses 6 to 8 fixings per square metre on standard residential elevations, with higher densities at corners, parapets, and exposed edge zones where wind uplift loads concentrate.
+UK practice typically uses 6 to 8 fixings per square metre on standard residential elevations, with higher densities at corners, parapets, and exposed edge zones where wind uplift concentrates.
 The exact pattern is set by the system designer using the wind-load calculation for the building's location and height.
-Plug length matches board thickness, and the fixing accessories range carries plug variants from 70 mm to 220 mm to cover the full insulation thickness range.
+Plug length matches board thickness, and the fixing range carries variants from 70 mm to 220 mm to cover the full insulation thickness band.

 What thickness of insulation achieves Part L and Future Homes Standard compliance?

-Reaching a wall U-value in the region of 0.18 W/m²K — the band current regulatory guidance points to for Future Homes Standard work — typically requires 150 mm to 160 mm of graphite EPS at λ 0.031 W/mK on a standard 215 mm solid brick wall, or 180 mm of mineral wool at λ 0.036 W/mK, subject to project-specific calculation.
+Reaching a wall U-value around 0.18 W/m²K typically requires 150 mm to 160 mm of graphite EPS at λ 0.031 W/mK on a standard 215 mm solid brick wall, or around 180 mm of mineral wool, subject to project-specific calculation.
 The 100 mm graphite EPS specification covers most Part L domestic retrofit work at approximately 0.27–0.30 W/m²K.
 The U-value calculation guide linked above explains the method for sizing boards against substrate type.

 Is it better to buy components separately or as a system bundle?

 Both routes work, and the choice depends on procurement preference.
-Buying components separately suits projects where a specifier already has confirmed quantities, established preferred products, and existing supply relationships.
-Buying a complete EWI system bundle suits projects where simplifying ordering, guaranteeing component compatibility, and pricing the envelope per square metre matter more — typical for retrofit programmes, self-build projects, and contractors moving onto EWI work for the first time.
+Buying components separately suits projects with confirmed quantities, established preferred products, and existing supply relationships.
+Buying a complete EWI system bundle suits projects where simplifying ordering, guaranteeing compatibility, and pricing the envelope per square metre matter more — typical for retrofit programmes, self-build, and contractors moving onto EWI work for the first time.

 Can EWI be installed on timber frame and steel frame substrates?

 External insulation systems work on timber frame and steel frame substrates when the build-up is detailed for the structure type — breather membrane, vapour-management layer, and adhesive choice all adjust from the masonry default.
-Mineral wool is often the preferred insulation core for timber frame because high vapour permeability maintains the vapour-open principle the wall assembly relies on.
-The technical desk runs substrate-specific compatibility checks on every order, so a single conversation at the design stage locks the right combination before materials are dispatched.
+Mineral wool is often the preferred core for timber frame because high vapour permeability maintains the vapour-open principle the assembly relies on.
+The Renders World technical desk runs substrate-specific checks on every order, so a single conversation at design stage locks the right combination before materials are dispatched.